Rucksacks and daysacks have often been interchanged when it comes to names and products, with ‘rucksack’ attached to many smaller bags.

-Read on to find out everything about rucksacks and daysacks, as well as which is best for your next adventure…
+Read on to find out everything you need to know about rucksacks and daysacks…

 This little strap can make a huge difference.
 It clips across your chest from the shoulder harnesses and helps improve the stability of the rucksack.
-It keeps the harnesses in position, preventing them from moving too much, and can help raise the position of the pack so it’s above your hips.
+The sternum strap keeps the harness in position, preventing it from moving too much, and can also help raise the pack so that it’s positioned above your hips.

-As the name suggests, this means you can alter the position of the back padding to suit your height, body shape or comfort.
+An adjustable back system allows you to alter the position of the back padding to suit your height, body shape or comfort.

-The hip belt is an incredibly important part of the pack to ensure you carry it safely.
-It will likely have a good amount of padding to sit around your hips, and, along with the sternum strap, will help stop the pack from moving around too much.
-Always ensure the belt is sat on top of your hips and is fairly tight.
+The hip belt and sternum strap help stop the pack from moving too much.
+Always ensure the belt is on top of your hips and is reasonably tight.

 The lid pulls over the top of the rucksack, helping to keep everything secure inside.
-It will clip to buckles generally located towards the bottom quarter of the bag and most lids will include a top pocket, which is a great place for your personal belongings, first aid kit, and headtorch.
+It will clip to buckles usually located towards the bottom quarter of the bag, and most lids will include a top pocket, which is a great place for your personal belongings, first aid kit, and headtorch.

 Side compression straps will pull the pack in from the sides, reducing the amount of wasted space and ensuring a more compact and easy-to-manage rucksack.